East Cowes Castle

 Over the next thirty years, housing developments were built over the estate.
 The estate used to cover the area now bordered by Old Road, New Barn Road, York Avenue and Castle Street.

-Although East Cowes Castle no longer exists, there is an exact copy of the original castle called Lough Cooter Castle, near Gort, County Galway.
+Although East Cowes Castle no longer exists, there is an exact copy of the original castle called Lough Cutra Castle, near Gort, County Galway.
 For the circumstances concerning its creation, see the paragraph below.

 Description

 The castle apartments, described as a marine mansion in 1842, contained one square and two circular embattled towers.
 It was said to be lofty and expensively finished, containing a dining room, drawing room, a library, a billiard room, an octagon library, numerous principal and secondary bedchambers, servants apartments, offices of every description, with ample stabling and coachhouses.
 There were also splendid conservatories, a picture gallery, gardens of superior order, hothouses and five commodious detached residences.

 The grounds were laid out with the help of Humphry Repton, the famous landscape designer, who also designed the gardens for the nearby Norris Castle.
 They were said to be of around 43 acres in 1842, but reached 74 acres by 1934.
 They were beautifully undulated, with gardens, a gardener's cottage, two lodges and paddocks, laid out in the 'first style', with terraces embellished with noble timber plantations of luxuriant growth, through which walks and carriage drives of considerable extent had been cut.
 There was also a castle farm.

 The castle also had its own icehouse, which still survives in Sylvan Avenue.
 There was also a round, brick-lined pond at the corner of Old Road and New Barn Road, to supply its ice in the winter-time.
 Largely underground, the icehouse was designed in such a way that even throughout the summer, the ice would not melt.

 The castle had a battery of eight guns, from which Royal Salutes were often fired, when the Royal Yacht was visiting Cowes.